shivaboragalli/meetup-app/README.md

 # build for production with minification
 npm run build

+# create connection.js file in the root of the project and create connection object,
+the example below is for firebase setup you can use whichever you like

+exports.connectionObj = {
+    apiKey: value,
+    authDomain: value
+    databaseURL: value
+    projectId:  value
+    storageBucket: value
+}

 ```

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).